-Last one you need to consider apart from the above-mentioned factors is the price.
+The last one you need to consider apart from the above-mentioned factors is the price.
 Your budget on inverters will let you decide your choice and requirements.
-If you have enough money, then grab the high-end model inverters that have very long battery life and come with advanced options.
-Otherwise, you can go with the simple models that matches with your needs and also available at very low-prices.
+If you have enough money, then grab the high-end model inverters that have a very long battery life and come with advanced options.
+Otherwise, you can go with the simple models that match with your needs and also available at very low prices.

 Frequently Asked Questions

-Solar inverter has maximum life of 25-years.
-But most of the branded models tend to have the lifetime of 10-years.
-Actually the lifespan of the solar inverter completely depends on the factors like maintenance, quality of the material and the battery usage.
-Malfunctioning of the device (internal circuitry) may also diminishes the life-expectancy of an inverter.
+The solar inverter has a maximum life of 25-years.
+But most of the branded models tend to have a lifetime of 10-years.
+Actually the lifespan of the solar inverter completely depends on factors like maintenance, quality of the material and battery usage.
+Malfunctioning of the device (internal circuitry) may also diminish the life expectancy of an inverter.

 3. Can you differentiate AC and DC currents?

 Alternating current (AC) explains the periodic flow of charges in only one direction.
 It can also be expressed as the change in the direction of electric current n-times at regular intervals of time.
-With the help of AC, you can power up the motors and generators of the same device and many other applications like refrigerators, dishwashers etc. that completely runs on AC.
+With the help of AC, you can power up the motors and generators of the same device and many other applications like refrigerators, dishwashers, etc. that completely run on AC.

 Whereas in Direct current (DC) the flow of charge is unidirectional and offers the constant voltage or current.
-This mechanism is mostly seen in low-voltage appliances like fuel cells, telecommunication and automotive industry.
+This mechanism is mostly seen in low-voltage appliances like fuel cells, telecommunication, and the automotive industry.